UoB-COMSM0166/2026-group-9/README.md

 ☣️Diverse Arsenal: A wide variety of weapons to choose from.

-🧪Miraculous Items: Power-ups with unique and awesome effects.
+🧪Miraculous Powers: Power-ups with unique and awesome effects.

 ✏️Hand-Drawn Environments: Game scenes 100% hand-painted by our development team.

 💀Escalating Challenges: Enemies that grow increasingly difficult as you progress.

-😈Intense Boss Fights: Heart-pounding encounters against massive pathogens.

 📗Educational Trivia: Fun facts and insights into how the human body works.